Skip to content

 Configure conditional authentication

-Given below are the high-level steps for enabling conditional authentication in your application.
+Given below are the high-level steps for enabling conditional authentication in your applications.

 Prerequisites